ashik11698/VideoPlayer/README.md

 - navigationController: This is optional.
 If there isn't any navigationController, then pass nil instead of it.
 - view: Pass the view(UIView), where the player will be placed.
 - isLiveStream: This is boolean.
 Pass 'true' if it is a live stream, else pass 'false' if it is pre-recorded video.
 - playList: This is a list of urls, which will be played by the player.
 This is optional.
 User can send their own playList [URL?].
-Pass nil if there is no playList, player will play the default playList in that case.
+Avoid this parameter if there is no playList, player will play the default playList in that case.

 ```
 let avPlayerManager = AVPlayerManager(navigationController: navigationController, view: view, isLiveStream: false)